By Praveen Menon and Alwyn Scott

-Dubai's home carrier, Emirates, has said it is considering what many in the industry expect to be a huge order for Boeing 777X jets at the Dubai Airshow to be held November 17-21.
+Dubai's home carrier Emirates has said it is considering what many in the industry expect to be a huge order for Boeing 777X jets at the November 17-21 Dubai Airshow.

-Emirates President Tim Clark was quoted last month as saying that much work needed to be done to finalize commercial terms and that the airline would not go ahead with any deal until it was ready, but industry sources say that speculation is rife that the deal could be worth as much as $32 billion.
+Emirates president Tim Clark was quoted last month as saying that much work needed to be done to finalize commercial terms and that it would not go ahead with any deal until it was ready, but industry sources say that speculation is rife that the deal could be worth as much as $52 billion.

 "The much bigger news would be a non-launch (of the 777X in Dubai), or a launch with tepid numbers," said Richard Aboulafia, analyst at Virginia-based Teal Group, referring to expectations of a formal launch of the 777X at the Dubai show.

-Airbus' nearest competitor the 777X is the 350-seat Airbus A350-1000, the largest member of the newest family being developed by the European company.
+The nearest competitor to the 406-seat Boeing 777X is the 350-seat Airbus A350-1000, the largest member of the newest family being developed by the European company.

 Qatar Airways, another big Boeing customer with an order of 30 Dreamliners, has expressed interest in the 777X but is viewed as the most cautious of the Gulf's big three.

-Budget carrier flydubai, which is fast expanding its routes, also is expected to place a $5 billion order for 50 narrow body jets at the Dubai show and is looking both at Boeing's 737 MAX and the Airbus A320neo.
+In other business, budget carrier flydubai, which is fast expanding its routes, is expected to place a $5 billion order for 50 narrowbody jets at the Dubai show and is looking both at Boeing's 737 MAX and the Airbus A320neo.

 Saudi Arabian Airways and Kuwait Airways, which put on hold plans to buy 25 new aircraft from Airbus in September, will also look to finalize a deal in Dubai next month.

-(Additional reporting by Tim Hepher in Paris and Siva Govindasamy in Singapore; editing by David Goodman and Matthew Lewis)
+(Additional reporting by Tim Hepher in Paris and Siva Govindasamy in Singapore; Editing by David Goodman)